 2. Use Branded Graphics

-Graphics and memes are extremely popular on social media and usually generate more engagement over posts with text ads only and links.
-This is a trend that is picking up speed, and worth the small extra effort.
+Graphics and memes are trendy on social media and usually generate more engagement over posts with text ads only and links.
+This is a trend that is picking up speed and worth the small extra effort.

-Branded graphics are also so easy to share, retweet, and repost from social media so if you have a blog or you share articles regularly, be sure to have custom graphics created and added to your social media pages.
+Branded graphics are also so easy to share, retweet, and repost from social media.
+If you have a blog or share articles regularly, be sure to have custom graphics created and added to your social media pages.

 3. Commit to a Posting Schedule